sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm-examples.md

-# Helm Chart Configurations Examples
+# Helm Chart Configuration Examples

 This section outlines a few common scenarios for creating custom configurations.
 For an exhaustive list of configuration options please see our [Sourcegraph Helm Chart README.md in Github.](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/README.md)